Ordinance room

 In temples of the Church of Jesus Christ of Latter-day Saints (LDS Church), an ordinance room is a room where the ceremony known as the Endowment is administered, as well as other ordinances such as Sealings.
 Some temples perform a progressive-style ordinance where patrons move from room to room, each room representing a progression of mankind: the Creation room, representing the Genesis creation story; the Garden room represents the Garden of Eden where Adam and Eve lived prior to the fall of man; the World room, where Adam and Eve lived after the fall; the Terrestrial room; and the Celestial room representing the Celestial Kingdom of God, or more commonly, heaven.
 There is also an additional ordinance room, the Sealing room, and at least one temple has a Holy of Holies.
 These two rooms are reserved for the administration of ordinances beyond the Endowment.
-The Holy of Holies is representative of that talked about when the temple is discussed in the bible.